mocaccinoOS/website/content/en/docs/Desktop/Install/installation.md

 ![Calamares_Installing](https://github.com/user-attachments/assets/f47a6347-5424-4a2d-99c9-e2ea034807e6)

-Note: Near the end of the installation, the system will generate locale data.
-This step may take several minutes—please be patient.

 ## Installation Complete

 Once the process is finished, you’ll see a confirmation screen.
 You can choose to restart immediately or stay in the live session.